Giving With Faith

 And she said, “No, that’s not necessary.”

-And then we began talking about money, and she said, “I never met a man who felt he had enough.
+And then we began talking about money and she said, “I never met a man who felt he had enough.
 No matter how poor or how rich he was, he never felt that he really had enough.
 Maybe a just little bit more, you know?
-A little bit more here, little bit more there, but never … Always …”
+Just a little bit more here, little bit more there, but never … Always …”

 God says the little lady who gave everything away, she understood.
 To give, you don’t have to have anything, because God’s love will provide.

 You say, “Well, this is kind of to be questioned.”